 I'm proud to have an intelligent daughter who can speak so eloquently, but one of her words struck me harshly: "they."
 Why did she say "they" and not "we"?
 Did she see nothing at church?
 I wanted so badly for her to feel communion with her people, to have this tragedy carry her into the most painful corners of her own memory, but clearly I had failed.

 The only time Mary ever saw Korea was when she was six years old and we went to bury her mother near our old village.
-By then the village had become a city so modern, so much like New York, that I could not even recognize a single block of it.
+By then the village had become a city so modern, so much like New York, I could not even recognize a single block of it.
 My country shack had been transformed into a shiny computer store.
-I comforted myself by thinking that somewhere underneath the foundations of all those glass and concrete buildings was the soil where I had shed blood for Nayoung.
-So I tell myself now that somewhere in Mary is buried the essence that I believe I share with every Korean.
+I comforted myself by thinking somewhere underneath the foundations of all those glass and concrete buildings was the soil where I had shed blood for Nayoung.
+So I tell myself now, somewhere in Mary is buried the essence I believe I share with every Korean.
 And she will find it someday, surely she will, even if it is the day she buries her father in Korea, if by then there is still room for a poor man's grave.